 I am starting this blog to talk honestly.
 To connect.
 To rise up and actualise my dreams of speaking truth to help normalise the wild and emotional ride of life – and especially that of a woman.
 It is a platform to find my honesty edge and flex my opinion muscle as a pathway to my podcast.
-And as I find my voice, there will many ‘fucks’ and capital letters and exclamation marks as I truly let my wild woman loose.
-Oh and I like to talk.
+And as I find my voice, there will many ‘fucks’ and capital letters and exclamation marks as I truly let my Wild Woman loose.
 Bottom line; it is my hope that through my truths you may feel a sense of ‘Ohh, me too!’ or ‘I’ve been feeling/questioning that as well’.

 But first, an explantation; why the sudden pull to start waving my opinions about online?
 It appears everywhere I look at the moment, the world needs help.
 One issue very close to my heart is that of the feminine.
 We are on the precipice of (if not already in) the third wave feminist movement – another global rise in the collective feminine.
 Issues with female suppression are surfacing and re-surfacing (uhum abortion rights) all over the world; a problem I feel strongly about.
 So, a contribution I know I can make is empowering women through talking honestly and sharing ideas and observations.
 And to support my newfound ranting rights, I found these words by Edwina Johnson on the first page of the Byron Writers Festival program; “Now more than ever our world needs writers, environmentalists, poets, commentators, politicians and artists who together can shape stories of hope, courage and change.”